Interim Constitution

 UCPB-04 (y) utxoCostPerByte must not be negative

-UCPB-05 (x - "should") Changes need to account for i) The acceptable cost of attack ii) The acceptable time for an attack (at least one epoch is assumed) iii) The acceptable memory configuration for full node users (assumed to be 16GB for wallets or 24GB for stake pools) iv) The sizes of UTxOs (~200B per UTxO minimum, up to about 10KB) and v) The current total node memory usage
+UCPB-05 (x - "should") Changes should account for i) The acceptable cost of attack ii) The acceptable time for an attack (at least one epoch is assumed) iii) The acceptable memory configuration for full node users (assumed to be 16GB for wallets or 24GB for stake pools) iv) The sizes of UTxOs (~200B per UTxO minimum, up to about 10KB) and v) The current total node memory usage

 Stake address deposit (stakeAddressDeposit)